 - Hackintosh: Build a DIY Mac for gaming

-Once the domain is set, you have the option to install your site within a sub-directory on the domain you choose.
-For example, if the install is created on xxx.com, you have the option of creating it on a sub-directory named blog (you can name it whatever you like).
-This means the new WordPress site will be on xxxy.com/blog and your ability to have other content besides your WordPress blog on your main domainxxxy.com.
-To keep your site secure, the WordPress install comes with a safeguard that will allow you to set a username and password for privacy.
-After choosing a username and password, the installation is set to begin.
+Once the domain is set, you can install your site within a sub-directory on your chosen part.
+For example, if the install is created on xxx.com, you can make it on a blog sub-directory (you can call it whatever you like).
+This means the new WordPress site will be on xxxy.com/blog, and you can have other content besides your WordPress blog on your main domain,xxxy.com.
+To keep your site secure, the WordPress install has a safeguard allowing you to set a username and password for privacy.
+After choosing a username and password, the Installation is set to begin.
 After less than 5 minutes, your new site is up and running.

-One of the first things I like to do with my new install changes the permalink setting.
-This setting allows the link for new posts to have the post title automatically added at the end of the new page URLs.
-By default, your links will have some random numbers and letters at the end of new post URLs.
-Your new link, with the setting changed, will look like this DomainName.com/TitleOfPost.
-When you create a new post, there are a few things to keep in mind.
-You will have to enter a title and create text to enter into the body, of course.
+One of the first things I like to do with my new install is change the permalink setting.
+This setting allows the link for recent posts to automatically add the post title at the end of the new page URLs.
+By default, your links will have random numbers and letters at the end of new post URLs.
+With the setting changed, your new link will look like this DomainName.com/TitleOfPost.
+When you create a new post, there are a few things to remember.
+You will have to enter a title and design text into the body.
 However, WordPress comes with other cool features as well.

 Some of these features include: